xndlnk/microservice-visualization/sources/microservice-system-analyzer/README.md

 [This is an example topology](./example-graph.png) created from analyzing a real system.
 It was created by using the layouting tool [yEd](https://www.yworks.com/yed) on the GraphML export (see GraphML exporter below).

+## Current Status

+The project was initially developed in Node.js 8 and with a [system model](src/model/modelClasses.d.ts) (referred to as v0 model) that turned out to be not flexible enough.
+At the moment, the code is being transitioned to TypeScript in small steps and the model is replaced by a more flexible [v1 system model](src/model/model.ts).
+The old v0 system model API that is described in the following sections will remain available until version 1.0 is released.

 ## Architecture

 Each importer collects information that provides a view of the system.
 This information is merged into a complete structure of the system.
 Exporters can transform the system to different formats.
 In each component, a unified system model is used to simplify integration.